 Denver’s largest and longest-running block party, People’s Fair Art & Music Festival celebrates its 47th year June 1-3, 2018.
 Hosted annually at Civic Center Park, the multi-day event marks the start of summer by bringing together live music, local artists, some of Denver’s best food trucks and more.
 A new Friday night kick-off concert is followed by two full days of vendors and events centered on celebrating the best of the Mile High City, ranging from music and culture—including performances from Moon Taxi and Trout Steak Revival—to fitness and food and beverage, including food trucks and a local beer and wine garden.
 Produced by Team Player Productions, the creators of Breckenridge Wine Classic and Vail Craft Beer Classic, among others, People’s Fair is a free event suited for all ages.
 In addition to highlighting the unique communities found in every corner of Denver, People’s Fair aims to raise funds for nonprofit organizations.
 For more information, visit www.PeoplesFair.com, or follow @DenverPeoplesFair on Instagram and Facebook.

 Downtown Denver in Civic Center Park.
-See our map for more information.
+See our map for more information and list of street closures

 Admission to People’s Fair is free Saturday and Sunday.
 Any food or beverage is purchased separately.
 The Friday kickoff concert is an enclosed venue at Civic Center Park and the concert ticket is $5